pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 1. incrementally hash trees bottom up (leaf to root)
 2. maintain the hash for a map of variable name to (hash of) trees (that may grow bottom-up as well)

+As Per saliently put it, there are two options for formal analysis of collision probabilities here: we can either assume a cryptographic hash function like [SHA-3](https://en.wikipedia.org/wiki/SHA-3) or [BLAKE3](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE3), in which case *any collision* is world-breaking news, so all that matters is serialising data unambiguously when feeding bytes to the hash function, or we can work in the [universal hashing framework](https://www.cs.princeton.edu/courses/archive/fall09/cos521/Handouts/universalclasses.pdf).

-Let's see where the paper is overly optimistic, and how to fix it.
+Collision probability analysis for the former is trivial, so let's assume we want the latter, pinpoint where the paper is overly optimistic, and figure out how to fix it.

 Incremental bottom-up hashing, without novelty
 ----------------------------------------------